Traveling with your English Class

 Tour Summary

-Highlights of this 9-day tour include visiting the Jane Austen Centre in Bath, engaging with the Royal Shakespeare Company in the Bard’s hometown of Stratford-upon-Avon, touring the Warner Bros.
-Harry Potter Studio en route to London, and marveling at the treasures of the British Library.
+Highlights of this 9-day tour include visiting the Jane Austen Centre in Bath, engaging with the Royal Shakespeare Company in the Bard’s hometown of Stratford-upon-Avon, visiting Poets’ Corner in Westminster Abbey, and marveling at the treasures of the British Library.

 View Tour